 Understanding The Training is Taken

-HAZWOPER is a set of guidelines and training courses established by the Occupational Safety and Health Administration (OSHA) in the United States.
+HAZWOPER is a set of guidelines and training courses established by the OSHA in the United States.
 It’s designed to protect workers at hazardous sites and ensure their safety and health during operations involving hazardous substances.

-- Training Levels: HAZWOPER training is tiered into different levels, including general site workers, specialists, and emergency responders.
+8. Training Levels: The training is tiered into different levels, including general site workers, specialists, and emergency responders.
 Each level requires a specific number of training hours and focuses on different aspects of hazardous waste operations and emergency response.

 Advice for Prospective Trainees: